Sadko (musical tableau): Composition

 Rimsky-Korsakov began the work in June 1867 during a three-week holiday at his brother's summer villa in Tervajoki, near Vyborg.
 A month's naval cruise in the Gulf of Finland proved only a temporary interruption; by October 12, he was finished.
 He wrote Mussorgsky that he was satisfied with it and that it was the best thing he had composed to date, but that he was weak from the intense strain of composition and needed to rest.

 Rimsky-Korsakov felt that several factors combined to make the piece a success—the originality of his task; the form that resulted; the freshness of the dance tune and the singing theme with its Russian characteristics; and the orchestration, "caught as by a miracle, despite my imposing ignorance in the realm of orchestration."
 While he remained pleased with Sadko's form, Rimsky-Korsakov remained discontented with its brevity and sparseness, adding that writing the work in a broader format would have been more appropriate for Stasov's program.
 He attributed this extreme conciseness to his lack of compositional experience.
 Nevertheless, Balakirev was pleased with the work, paying Sadko a combination of patronization and encouraging admiration.
 He conducted its premiere that December.

 Reaction

 After an encore performance of Sadko at the Russian Musical Society (RMS) under Balakirev in 1868, one critic accused Rimsky-Korsakov of imitating Glinka's Kamarinskaya.
-This reaction led Mussorgsky to create his magazine Classicist, in which he ridiculed the critic of the "rueful countenance."
+This reaction led Mussorgsky to create his song Classicist, in which he ridiculed the critic of the "rueful countenance."
 At Balakirev's behest Rimsky-Korsakov revised the score for a November 1869 concert.
 Alexander Borodin wrote on the day of that concert, "In this new version, where many slips of orchestration have been righted and the former effects have been perfected, Sadko is a delight.
 The public greeted the piece enthusiastically and called Korsinka out three times."